Huntington Junior College

 - Founded in 1936 as a private institution of higher education, Huntington Junior College is a comprehensive, open-admission junior college located in the easily-accessible urban area and serving residents of the Tri-State area of West Virginia, Kentucky and Ohio.

-- The teacher population of 20 teachers has declined by 58% over five years.
+- The teacher population of 20 teachers has stayed relatively flat over five years.

 |Huntington Junior College||(WV) Community College Avg.|